MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/settings/restrict-content-access-to-group-administrators.md

 ## Change Restricted Course Assignment Access settings

-1. On the Microsoft Community Training portal, after login switch to administrator view.
+1. On the Community Training portal, after login switch to administrator view.
 2. Select the Settings module on the left-navigation panel

       > [!IMPORTANT]